Quick Links

 - Mohs surgery is a procedure in which the cancer cells are removed layer by layer to ensure that all abnormal cells are removed without removing too much healthy skin.
 This minimizes scarring while also reducing the chance that the cancer will recur.

-- Curettage and electrodessication (C and E) involves scraping the surface of the skin before directing electricity to the remaining cancer cells.
+- Curettage and electrodessication (C&E) involves scraping the surface of the skin before directing electricity to the remaining cancer cells.

 - Cryosurgery, which involves freezing the cancer cells using liquid nitrogen.